isomerpages/moe-geylangmtdpri/_about-us/Our Rich Heritage.md

 </p>
 <p></p>
 <h4>Many Helping Hands</h4>
-<p>Of the many helping hands that supported the building of the school, one
+<p style="text-align: justify;">Of the many helping hands that supported the building of the school, one
 missionary and one educator played pivotal roles in starting the school – Reverend Floyd Herman Sullivan and Miss Emma Eaton Walker.</p>
 <div class="isomer-image-wrapper">